-Sole Paint suppresses microbial invasion on the underside of a horse’s foot.
-The powerful active ingredients disinfect the underside of the foot, toughen the hoof and support the natural growth of healthy frog tissue.
+Sole Paint thoroughly cleanses the underside of a horse’s foot.
+The powerful active ingredients work on the underside of the foot, toughen the hoof and support the natural growth of healthy frog tissue.

 Sole Paint is a thick liquid that can be painted on for convenience and excellent coverage.
 Its thick consistency helps it penetrate into the deeper grooves of the foot.

 Sole Paint is recommended for stubborn foot odour and discolouration, it also helps toughen weak horn tissues.

 All of the ingredients in Sole Paint are natural and have been chosen to aid the condition of the sole and frog or improve the consistency of the product.

 A powerful, non-caustic antifungal agent.

-A powerful but gentle antibacterial agent that fights bacteria and fungi on the foot and encourages healthy sole and frog growth.
+Powerful but gentle natural minerals that cleanse and support healthy sole and frog growth.

-Raw honey has antibacterial and antifungal properties and a sticky consistency to help Sole Paint stay in place.
+Honey has unique properties and a sticky consistency to help Sole Paint stay in place.

-A highly effective antifungal and antibacterial essential oil that helps to toughen weakened structures.
+Highly effective essential oils that helps to cleanse and toughen weakened structures.

 Green French clay

 A cleansing clay that gives the paint its unique consistency.

-A gentle oil that has antifungal and conditioning properties and helps to create a paint-like consistency.
+A gentle oil that has active properties and helps to create a paint-like consistency.

 To hold everything together.